 The early bird gets the worm, or in this case, a tasty breakfast at Mon Vert (see if you can resist the jackalope wallpaper, we dare you), The Red Rooster, or Mountain Creamery (all a slam-dunk for lunch, too) before a short but sweet day in the great outdoors!
 This is your chance for round two of shopping, or getting your sweat on with hiking or biking Mount Peg (be prepared for an uphill climb for panoramic village views), hitting the green at the Woodstock Country Club for a round of golf during the later months, fishing, or taking a late-spring walk through the grounds of Kelly Way Gardens – the source of Woodstock Inn’s holistic food-supply, built from the ground up.

-Next, for a mid-day pick-me-up, spring for the award-winning Buttermilk Friend Chicken Salad Sandwich at Soulfully Good (also a stellar breakfast spot) – you won’t regret it; it won a $20,00 prize on Bravo, no fooling - then get ready for your departure.
+Next, for a mid-day pick-me-up, visit Soulfully Good cafe (also a stellar breakfast spot) – you won’t regret it.
 If you’re headed for i89 or i90, park and pause at the Quechee Gorge to bask in the natural beauty of Vermont’s deepest gorge (165 feet strong!) before returning to the road – and reality.

 PLEASE NOTE: Spring is a leisurely season in Woodstock - check with businesses directly to confirm schedules.